 - Nature Walks

 Arabuko Sokoke Forest Animals

-Mammals: The forest has 40 recorded mammal species which includes the African Elephant, African Civet, African Buffalo, Syke’s Monkeys, Caracal, Yellow Baboons and Lesser Galago.
+Mammals: The forest has 40 recorded mammal species which include the African Elephant, African Civet, African Buffalo, Syke’s Monkeys, Caracal, Yellow Baboons, and Lesser Galago.

 Other rarest mammals found in the forest include the okoke Bushy-tailed Mongoose, Golden-rumped Elephant-shrew, S and Ader’s Duiker.